tesserae/apitess/mkdocs-site/docs/getting-started/advanced-tutorial.md

 As for what option to use for `"object_id"`, that depends on the internal identifiers the TIS API uses to refer to the texts.
 We can use the `/texts/` endpoint to query for our texts of interest, and the returned results (which are in JSON format) should contain an `"object_id"` entry.
 For purposes of this tutorial, we will use placeholders to represent these internal identifiers.
-If you want the command that will be revealed at later in the tutorial to correctly submit a Tesserae search query, you will have to replace the placeholders with the actual identifiers you find through the `/texts/` endpoint.
+If you want the command that will be revealed later in the tutorial to correctly submit a Tesserae search query, you will have to replace the placeholders with the actual identifiers you find through the `/texts/` endpoint.

 So more concretely, suppose you use <https://tess-new.caset.buffalo.edu/api/texts/?author=vergil> to find information about the *Aeneid*.
 You will find something like the following in the response: